Toronto Film Review: Elisabeth Moss in ‘Her Smell’

 It’s during this section that you may begin to grow a little impatient with the movie.
 Bad behavior can be arresting, but if it’s not cut with anything else it becomes predictable.
 As “Her Smell” goes on, Becky will start to get better, but what Alex Ross Perry keeps at arm’s length is any abiding sense of her identity as an artist.
 He doesn’t want to make an uplifting down-and-dirty grunge musical.
 That would be too easy.
 (It also wouldn’t be hip.)
 But what “Her Smell” feels like is a grinding rock psychodrama that’s top-heavy with weary redemption.
 It doesn’t have incidents, it has characters and an overarching design.
 And that’s a bit much (or not enough).
 The movie is asking, on some level, to be congratulated for its purity, and at 2 hours and 15 minutes that’s a lot of purity.

 Yet once you’re in there, you go with it.
 Elisabeth Moss’s commitment, and the burnished bravura of her talent, pull you through.
 With her beautiful gaping eyes that seem to take everything in, she’s like a punk Bette Davis; she has that kind of lyrical fury.
-In the third episode, we see Becky back in her woodsy Victorian home in the Pacific Northwest, with close to a year of sobriety, but buried under a dozen lawsuits that have bled her dry.
-The ego still shines through, but she’s calm, and treats people better, and there’s a touching scene in which her daughter (now about five), who has come to visit, sits next to her at the piano as Becky sings and plays Bryan Adams’ “Heaven,” which she turns into a kind of lullaby.
+In the fourth episode, we see Becky back in her woodsy Victorian home in the Pacific Northwest, with close to a year of sobriety, but buried under a dozen lawsuits that have bled her dry.
+The ego still shines through, but she’s calm, and treats people better, and there’s a touching moment in which her daughter (now about five), who has come to visit, sits next to her at the piano as Becky sings and plays Bryan Adams’ “Heaven,” which she turns into a kind of lullaby.
 The fact that she sings that song is an acknowledgement that she has let go of the fatal desire to be cool.
-It’s also a touching acknowledgement that she has learned where heaven is: in the here and now.
+It also shows that she’s learned where heaven is: in the here and now.
 The whole scene has a surprise loveliness, and I felt, to be honest, as if the movie could have ended right there.